-A Dog Cooling Mat can help to address this issue by cooling off your dog’s body from underneath.
-They help to make your dog more comfortable on hot days or after an energetic play session.
+A cooling mat for dogs can help to address this issue by cooling off your dog’s body from underneath.
+They can help to make your dog more comfortable on hot days or after an energetic play session.

 While all of them have the same purpose, there are different types of Dog Cooling Mats.

 A Dog Cooling Mat works by your dog lying on it.
 Dogs are creatures of habit, so your dog might not figure out what to do with a cooling mat straight away.
-There are several things you can do to help your dog.
-If your dog sleeps in a box or crate, you can put the cooling mat in there.
+There are however a few things you can do to help your dog.

-You can also try to put toys and treats on the cooling mat to make it more interesting.
-Praise your dog and give him a treat every time he lies down on the mat.
-Once your dog has been on the cooling mat a few times and has therefore figured out that it’s a cold surface, he might choose to lie on it anytime he’s feeling hot to help him cool down.
+For example, you can try to put toys and treats on the cooling mat to make it more interesting.
+Praise your dog and give them a treat every time they lie down on the mat.
+Once your dog has been on the cooling mat a few times and has figured out that it’s a cold surface, they might choose to lie on it anytime they’re feeling hot to help them cool down.